DCD: Decomposition-based Causal Discovery from Autocorrelated and Non-Stationary Temporal Data: Theoretical Framework and Methodology

-\begin{theorem}[Identifiability under Linear Gaussianity] Let the underlying system be a Linear Gaussian SEM satisfying Assumptions A1--A4.
-Let $\Psi$ be a consistent constraint-based causal discovery algorithm (e.g., PCMCI+~\citep{runge2020discovering}) with Type-I error $\alpha_n$.
-The Structural Hamming Distance (SHD) between the estimated graph $\widehat{G} = \bigcup_{K \in \{T, S, R\}} \Psi(\widehat{K})$ and the true graph $G^\star$ is bounded by:
+\begin{theorem}[Identifiability under linear Gaussianity] Let the underlying system be a Linear Gaussian SEM satisfying A1--A4, and let $\Psi$ be a consistent constraint-based causal discovery algorithm (e.g.\ PCMCI+~\citep{runge2020discovering}) with Type-I error $\alpha_n$.
+Let $\widehat{G} = \bigcup_{K \in \{T, S, R\}} \Psi(\widehat{K})$.
+Then

-where $C_1, C_2$ are constants depending on the graph density. \end{theorem}
+where $C_1, C_2$ are constants depending on graph density. \end{theorem}

-\begin{proof} The error decomposes into two sources: \begin{enumerate} \item \textbf{Leakage Error ($C_1 \cdot \varepsilon$):} Under the Linear Gaussian assumption (A3), zero covariance implies independence.
-By Lemma~\ref{lem:projection}, any true seasonal or trend edge projected onto the residual space has a partial correlation bounded by $\mathcal{O}(\varepsilon)$.
-For a sufficiently high detection threshold $\tau > \varepsilon$, these spurious edges are rejected in the residual graph $G_R$. \item \textbf{Estimation Error ($C_2 \cdot \alpha_n$):} For edges $e \in E^\star_R$, the residuals $\widehat{R}(t)$ satisfy the mixing condition (Assumption A1) once the non-stationary components are removed (Lemma~\ref{lem:weak_dependence}).
-Consistent CI tests guarantee that the probability of incorrect edge recovery scales with $\alpha_n \to 0$ as $n \to \infty$~\citep{rio2017asymptotic}. \end{enumerate} Thus, $\widehat{G}$ asymptotically recovers the union of component-specific true edges $E^\star$ as $\varepsilon \to 0$ and $n \to \infty$. \end{proof}
+\begin{proof} The error decomposes into two sources. \emph{Leakage error ($C_1 \varepsilon$):} Under A3, zero covariance implies independence.
+By Lemma~\ref{lem:projection}, a true seasonal or trend edge projected onto the residual space has partial correlation bounded by $\mathcal{O}(\varepsilon)$; for a detection threshold $\tau > \varepsilon$, such spurious edges are rejected in $G_R$. \emph{Estimation error ($C_2 \alpha_n$):} For $e \in E^\star_R$, the residuals $\widehat{R}(t)$ satisfy the mixing condition (Lemma~\ref{lem:weak_dependence}).
+Consistent CI tests give incorrect-recovery probability scaling with $\alpha_n \to 0$ as $n \to \infty$~\citep{rio2017asymptotic}.
+Combining both terms, $\widehat{G}$ asymptotically recovers $E^\star$ as $\varepsilon \to 0$ and $n \to \infty$. \end{proof}